awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-set-up-method-using-console.md

       In this access policy, *resource\-statement* is the value of the **ARN** field in the **Authorization Settings** section\.
 For more information about setting the IAM permissions, see [Control access to an API with IAM permissions](permissions.md)\.

-      To create the IAM role, you can adapt the instructions in "To create the Lambda invocation role and its policy" and "To create the Lambda execution role and its policy" in the [Create Lambda Functions](getting-started-lambda-non-proxy-integration.md#getting-started-new-lambda) section of the [Build an API Gateway API with Lambda integration](getting-started-with-lambda-integration.md)\.
+      To create the IAM role, you can adapt the instructions in "To create the Lambda invocation role and its policy" and "To create the Lambda execution role and its policy" in the [Create Lambda Functions](getting-started-lambda-non-proxy-integration.md#getting-started-new-lambda) section of the [Build an API Gateway REST API with Lambda integration](getting-started-with-lambda-integration.md)\.

       To save your choice, choose **Update**\.
 Otherwise, choose **Cancel**\.